• Skip to Content

 Prior to his appointment at the Jacobs School in 2014, Marsh taught early music history at Oxford and Cambridge universities, publishing research and review articles through the scholarly presses of each.
 After completing doctoral studies at Oxford, he served as assistant director of music and director of chapel music at Girton College Cambridge.

-Critically acclaimed by the Los Angeles Times as “an energetic and persuasive conductor” and by The Washington Post as “a superb choral conductor, energetic and precise,” Marsh has enjoyed fruitful collaborations with the Studio de Musique Ancienne Montreal, Cappella Romana, Choir of St. Thomas Fifth Avenue, Musica Angelica Baroque Orchestra, Magnificat (U.K.), Portland Baroque Orchestra, and London Mozart Players, among others.
+Critically acclaimed by the Los Angeles Times as “an energetic and persuasive conductor” and by The Washington Post as “a superb choral conductor, energetic and precise,” Marsh has enjoyed fruitful collaborations with the London Mozart Players, Studio de musique ancienne de Montréal, Lamèque International Baroque Music Festival, Cappella Romana, the choirs of St. Thomas Fifth Avenue and Trinity Wall Street with Trinity Baroque and New York Baroque Incorporated, Magnificat (U.K.), Musica Angelica Baroque Orchestra, Portland Baroque Orchestra, and Indianapolis Baroque Orchestra, among others.

-While residing, working, and studying in the U.K., he founded the ensemble Musica Humana Oxford (2001-8), which toured the U.S. to critical praise (“pleasing to the ear and satisfying to the soul.” –– Los Angeles Times).
+While residing, working, and studying in the U.K., he founded the ensemble Musica Humana Oxford (2001-08), which toured the U.S. to critical praise (“pleasing to the ear and satisfying to the soul,” Los Angeles Times).

 While completing his doctoral research at Oxford, Marsh sang regularly with the Choir of New College, participating in tours and recordings with the Academy of Ancient Music, Orchestra of the Age of Enlightenment, and European Union Baroque Orchestra.
 He recorded 15 discs with New College Choir, one of which won the Gramophone Award for Early Music in 2008.